 The technology within NSA Type 1 and CSfC is different, as are the manufacturers of this technology: the NSA itself or trusted systems integrators in the former case, and third-party commercial vendors in the latter.

 However, the purpose of both is the same: helping the U.S. government to protect classified data.

 It’s important to note that CSfC represents an alternative to Type 1 solutions, not a replacement for them as of yet.

-According to the NSA CSfC handbook: “NSA CSfC has not replaced Type 1 solutions.
+According to the NSA CSfC handbook: “NSA CSfC has not replaced Type 1 encryption solutions.
 Based on the client's needs, NSA will use the correct tool for the right job.”

 Type 1 products are still widely in use across U.S. government agencies.

 Rather than converting from Type 1 solutions to CSfC, the debate is more about selecting between Type 1 and CSfC for new initiatives and replacing the legacy Type 1 solutions as IT refreshes occur.

 NSA itself is promoting CSfC, and these days Type 1 is seen as more of a legacy solution.

 As the CSfC program has continued to grow, it has developed more clear-cut policies, making it easier for users to deploy these solutions in practice.